Treefrog/Handbook/Manual/Exempted.md

 These employees are exempt from some provisions of the Act, including hours of work, rest periods and overtime.

-#### Exemptions Include

-- You can work up to 60 Hours a week without consideration for overtime pay.
-(Don't do it anyway, we don't do overtime).

 ### Non-Exempt

 Non-exempt frogs are those frogs who hold positions that are different than the above and generally non-supervisory or managerial in nature.
 Examples of such positions include but are not limited to: